Cyber Wknd ’24

 2. Integration with Epos

 If you share stock between your retail outlet and website then making sure you have your stock in order will be especially important.
-Nettl:click&collect is a powerful web shop which works seamlessly with your real shop.
+Nettl e-commerce solutions can provide a powerful web shop which works seamlessly with your real shop.

 3. Houston, we have a problem